ricklentz/whirlybird/README.md

 # whirlybird
 Demo and tests field deployable approaches for &lt;200ms object inference from RF sourced, encrypted OFDM video transmissions.

 Orthogonal frequency-division multiplexing (OFDM) is a method of digital signal modulation in which a single data stream is split across several separate narrowband channels at different frequencies to reduce interference and crosstalk.
-Whirlybird assumes dual band (2.4 and 5.8 GHz) reception of OFDM intermixed with frequency hopping spread spectrum which is used for drone control.
+Whirlybird assumes dual band (2.4 and 5.8 GHz) reception of OFDM frames intentionally interspersed with a frequency hopping spread spectrum (FHSS) control signal.

 ## Initial Requirements (RF to ByteStream)
 Identify the strongest OFDM centerband transmission